Net301/transitto/README.md

 ## Description
 Transitto is a library that allows you to simply add animations and transitions to your react application.

+## Why to use transitto ?

+1. It is very simple to understand and use.
+2. It can be customized.
+3. It is modern (It uses react hooks!).

 ## Install

 ### npm